Oil Company Is Cutting Jobs at Oklahoma Location

-One of America’s biggest oil exploration and production companies, ConocoPhillips, has announced that it is laying off an undisclosed number of employees at its Bartlesville, Oklahoma location.
+One of America’s biggest oil exploration and production companies, ConocoPhillips (NYSE:COP), has announced that it is laying off an undisclosed number of employees at its Bartlesville, Oklahoma location.

 A company spokesperson has confirmed that a number of employees at the facility will be receiving pink slips as part of the company’s asset sales that were made earlier this year.